top of page

 • The logomark captures the spirit of the name Gestures with a hand-rendered interpretation of the modern display typeface Runalto.
 The subtle imperfections in letters like "e" and "s" highlight the human touch.
 Created with a black technical pen—a common tool across creative disciplines—the logo emphasizes the authentic, handcrafted aesthetic.
 This theme continues throughout the layout with the use of a script typeface to echo handwriting.

-• To extend the magazine's versatility, additional covers were developed for multiple issues—adapting the color palette to reflect the unique subject matter, tone, and photography of that edition.
+• To extend the magazine's versatility, additional covers were developed for multiple issues—adapting the color palette to reflect the subject matter, tone, and photography of that edition.

 bottom of page